mgcrea/cordova-facebook-connect/README.md

 4. Add new entry with key `FacebookConnect` and value `FacebookConnect` to `Plugins` in `Cordova.plist/Cordova.plist`
 5. Modify your application .plist according to the [Facebook iOS : Getting started guide](https://developers.facebook.com/docs/getting-started/getting-started-with-the-ios-sdk/#project), check the `Modify the app property list file` section.

+>
    create an array key called URL types with a single array sub-item called URL Schemes.
 Give this a single item with your app ID prefixed with fb: [ScreenShot](https://developers.facebook.com/attachment/iosappid2.png).
 This is used to ensure the application will receive the callback URL of the web-based OAuth flow.

+6. In the Build Settings tab, search for Other Linker Flags.
+Add the value `-lsqlite3.0`.

+7. In the Build Phases tab, link binary with libraries section.
+Add the Social.framework, Accounts.framework and AdSupport.framework frameworks.
+Make them optional to support pre-iOS6 devices.

 ## PLUGIN SETUP FOR ANDROID ##